Pythonista-Tools/Pythonista-Tools/README.md

 Questions on how to download scripts?
 ------------

 Pythonista Tools is currently just a collection of links to different projects made in Pythonista.
-If you would like to download the entire repo and all the scripts it links to, download and run [this script](https://github.com/ywangd/pythonista-tools-installer).
-If there is something specific you want to download, go to its link and follow the instructions the project itself provides.
-If no instructions can be found at the project’s homepage, try asking about it on the [Pythonista forums](https://forum.omz-software.com).
-Tools to download specific scripts can also be found in the "Github Tools" section of the [scripts page](http://pythonista-tools.github.io/Pythonista-Tools/scripts.html).
+Using [this script](https://github.com/ywangd/pythonista-tools-installer) you can browse and download all the current scripts in the repo.

 License
 ------------